HuiGong-dev/blog_source/content/posts/grab-your-homework-with-python-and-telegram-bot.md

 tags: [python, web scrapping, telegram bot, automate the boring stuff]
 ---

 So I'm taking a programming paradigms course this semester and the homework will be published every Friday on a webpage.
 It's kinda boring to check this webpage manually every Friday to grab the homework.
 Meanwhile, I noticed that the webpage is quite simple and easy to be scraped using python.
 So...why not?
-Spend a few hours to write a small piece of code to grab the homework automatically sounds great.
+Spending a few hours to write a small piece of code to grab the homework automatically sounds great.

 ## All these efforts just to grab your homework?
 Why?